kilton/darcyai-sdk/PACKAGE.md

 ## Build your Docker container

 Now that you have a working BuildX builder namespace and a Dockerfile in your current working directory where your Python file is located, you can do the actual build.

+NOTE: If you don't already have an account, create one now at [https://hub.docker.com](https://hub.docker.com).
+You will be given an organization which is your username.

 Use the following command to perform the build.
 You will need to replace `organization` with your actual Docker Hub organization name.
 Also replace `application-name` with the name you want to use for this container.
 The part after the `:` is the tag.
 You can put anything you want here.
 It is a common practice to put a version number, such as `1.0.0` in the example below.

 ```
 docker buildx build -t organization/application-name:1.0.0 --platform linux/amd64,linux/arm64,linux/arm/v7 --push .